Peloton Stock: Is It a Good Buy?

 In the few months prior to the safety concerns over its treadmills, Peloton had quietly dealt with another serious concern: customer privacy.
 A security research firm found that Peloton’s application programming interface allowed anyone to discover a user’s age, gender, geographic location, weight, workout history and, in some cases, date of birth.

-On April 29, the Rosen Law Firm filed a shareholder class-action lawsuit asserting that Peloton’s shares dropped in value by more than 14% after the company decided to keep selling its treadmills despite the noted safety concerns.
-Almost a month later, on May 24, a second shareholder class-action lawsuit surfaced, highlighting concerns that Peloton’s stock suffered another 14% drop after the company reversed course and opted for a product recall.
+On April 29, 2021, the Rosen Law Firm filed a shareholder class-action lawsuit asserting that Peloton’s shares dropped in value by more than 14% after the company decided to keep selling its treadmills despite the noted safety concerns.
+Almost a month later, on May 24, 2021, a second shareholder class-action lawsuit surfaced, highlighting concerns that Peloton’s stock suffered another 14% drop after the company reversed course and opted for a product recall.
+And on Dec.
+2, 2021, Pomerantz LLP issued a press release announcing it had filed a class-action lawsuit alleging that Peloton had “falsely and repeatedly assured investors that Peloton’s recent success was not primarily due to COVID-related increased demand” and that the company’s growth and financial results were sustainable.

 In its first-quarter guidance for fiscal year 2022, Peloton predicted $800 million in total revenue — a figure it beat by five million, reporting $805.2 million total revenue, a 6% increase compared to Q1 2021.
 However, that fell short of analysts’ estimates of $810.7 billion, according to CNBC.